Fluffernuttersandwich/Smorgasbord_Reborn/README.md

 You need like a damn PHD to understand all of Vortex's quirks.

 It became too time consuming to help users troubleshoot, and I didn't like people bad-mouthing my hard work because the tool was screwing up.

+Vortex is great for Stardew Valley.
+Vortex for 7DtD is setting yourself up for failure the longer you use it.

 So, it was get the ModList to work in MO2/Wabbajack, or quit providing the list for users entirely.